AdobeDocs/marketo-measure.en/help/miscellaneous/other-related-resources/transitioning-to-marketo-measure-from-full-circle.md

 With most Full Circle setups, you see every single interaction a person has with your marketing or sales efforts.
 Page views, repeated page visits, membership in duplicate and triplicate campaigns—Full Circle surfaces all of those.
 If you view a page 300 times, Full Circle creates 300 duplicate campaigns and gives you a membership in each of them. [!DNL Marketo Measure] does not, and that was a conscious design decision on our part.

 [!DNL Marketo Measure] aims to provide you with an attribution story that surfaces meaningful interactions and distributes weight among the most impactful touchpoints appropriately.
 For example, the [!DNL Marketo Measure] framework won't surface page views (without form fills) as routine touchpoints.
-A standalone page view isn't likely to have an impact on driving a purchasing journey forward, but we will create a touchpoint if it's the most recent interaction before a designated CRM milestone (such as Lead or Opportunity Creation).
+A standalone page view is not likely to have an impact on driving a purchasing journey forward, but we will create a touchpoint if it's the most recent interaction before a designated CRM milestone (such as Lead or Opportunity Creation).
 We don't want to show you everything.
 We want to show you the stuff that matters, from an attribution standpoint.

 Work with your [!DNL Marketo Measure] rep to set appropriate expectations around what data will no longer be available to your team.